forem/forem/docs/tests/test-flags.md

 that will signal to Rspec to run certain commands before, after, or around the test example.

-Some flags that we use at DEV are:
+Some flags that we use are:

 - `js: true`
 - `elasticsearch: reset`